OndrejLosensky/OndrejLosensky/README.md

 ###

 <p align="center" width="200">I am software junior developer from Prague,Czech Republic📍</p>
 <p align="center" width="50">  I am currently creating projects mostly with JavaScript or Python.
-You can go through my repos and use everything you find there.
-Every repository is commented enough in its readme files and if you still have question you can contact me via e-mail. </p>
+You can go through my repos and get inspiration or even use something you like.
+For more information you can contact me via e-mail here: losenskyondrej@gmail.com

 ###